ilozada/publications/README.md

  --- [protein-domain_content_phylogeny_newick.txt (newick file)](https://github.com/ilozada/publications/files/9127759/protein-domain_content_phylogeny_newick.txt)

 ## Useful in-house scripts (*updating files*)

-- **Example of job submission to a Grid Engine scheduler** \
+- **Parallel computing: example of job submission to a Sun Grid Engine scheduler** \
-*To run a job to a cluster controlled by a Grid Engine scheduler, a shell script has to be used.
-Here is an example to run the `GenometriCorr` package for 134 genomes (listed on the file: script_ARRAY_JOB.genometricorr.metazoa.txt) on multiple CPUs for a long time:*
+To run a job to a cluster controlled by the Sun Grid Engine scheduler, a shell script has to be used.
+Here is an example to run the `GenometriCorr` package for 134 genomes (listed on the file: script_ARRAY_JOB.genometricorr.metazoa.txt) on multiple CPUs for a long time:

 ```terminal
 #!/bin/sh

 #$ -S /bin/bash
 #$ -N geo_metaz
 #$ -cwd